Jumitti/TFinder/README.md

 ## About

-Python script to quickly extract a promoter/terminator region with the NCBI API and search for the presence of transcription factor responsive elements from JASPAR and individuals motifs.
-Comming soon on WebUI ☺
+[TFinder](https://tfinder-ipmc.streamlit.app/) is a web service python to quickly extract a promoter/terminator region with the NCBI API and search for the presence of transcription factor responsive elements from JASPAR and individuals motifs.

 ## Description